kennyh7279/kennyh7279/README.md

 My goal ultimately is to tinker on personal projects and possibly contribute to some open source projects in the future.

-I just can't do linux anymore, it and the community have dissapointed me for the last time.

 ## GitHub Stats
 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=kennyh7279&show_icons=true&theme=gruvbox)
 ## Most Used Languages